 270.001 Calculation of Estimated Expenditures on Covered Clinical Services

-Policy Number | 270.001 |
+Policy Number 270.001

-Effective Date | July 16, 2015 |
+Effective Date July 16, 2015

 1.0 Purpose

-This policy specifies the methods to be used by the Department of State Health Services (DSHS) to estimate the aggregate expenditures for covered clinical services in each HIV Service Delivery Area (HSDA).
-These estimates must be used by DSHS and DSHS-funded Administrative Agents in the allocation of funds for health insurance assistance and the development of policy and procedures on use of Ryan White HIV/AIDS Program (RWHAP) and State Services funds to assist eligible clients with payment of costs associated with health insurance plans.
-The policy also makes provision for the use of alternative estimate methods developed by RWHAP Part A Planning Councils, and the inclusion of information on expenditures from Part C, D, and F grantees in estimating local clinical expenditures.
+This policy specifies the methods the Department of State Health Services (DSHS), HIV/STD Section (Section), uses to estimate the aggregate expenditures for covered clinical services in each HIV Service Delivery Area (HSDA).
+The Section requires these estimates in the allocation of funds for health insurance assistance with the use of Part B Ryan White HIV/AIDS Program (RWHAP) and State Services (SS) funds.
+These funds assist eligible clients with the payment of costs associated with health insurance plans.

 2.0 Background

-DSHS policy 590.001 establishes the Ryan White Part B and State Services (SS) funds made available through DSHS as payment of last resort.
-Sections 2605(a)(6), 2617(b)(7)(F), 2664(f)(1), and 2671(i) of the Public Health Service Act similarly require funds awarded through Parts A - F of the federal Ryan White HIV/AIDS Program (RWHAP) to be used as payment of last resort.
+HIV/STD Section Policy 590.001 establishes the Ryan White Part B and SS funds made available through DSHS as payment of last resort.
+Sections 2605(a)(6), 2617(b)(7)(F), 2664(f)(1), and 2671(i) of the Public Health Service Act similarly require funds awarded through Parts A–F of the federal RWHAP as payment of last resort.

 3.0 Authority

-Texas Health and Safety Code, Chapter 85, §§85.003, 85.013, 85.014 - 85.03; Ryan White Treatment Extension Act 2009; HRSA Policy Notices 7 -05, 10-02, and 13-05.
+Texas Health and Safety Code, §85.003, §85.014, and §85.032; Ryan White Treatment Extension Act 2009; HRSA PCN 7-05; PCN 16-02; and PCN 13-05.

 4.0 Definitions

-- DSHS HIV/STD Prevention and Care Branch Staff
+• DSHS HIV/STD Prevention Unit Staff

-- Part C, D, and F RWHAP grantees
+• Part C, D, and F RWHAP grantees

 6.0 Calculating Estimated per Client Aggregate Clinical Expenditures

-6.1 Calculating the Estimated per Client Expenditures from RWHAP and State Services for Covered Clinical Services
+6.1 Calculating the Estimated Per Client Expenditures from RWHAP and State Services for Covered Clinical Services

 6.2 Inclusion of Other Funds for Covered Clinical Services